jboconnor13/Shotgun-Metagenomic-Analysis/README.md

 ```

 ##Database download
-The hostile and kraken databases need to be downloaded
+The hostile, kraken, and humann databases need to be downloaded

 ```bash
 chmod +x Alpine_Kraken_Database_Download.sh